 - 1. Tests procedures are in accordance with Underwriters Laboratories Standard UL-580 under "Tests For Uplift Resistance of Roof Assemblies". - 2.
 A detailed installation method is available for each Construction Number above and can be found in the UL Roofing Materials and Systems Directory.
 The panels must be installed in a certain manner to achieve the published results. - 3.
 The panel qualifies for a Class A fire rating in compliance with Underwriters Laboratories Standard UL-263 when installed over a non-combustible substrate.
-A Class C fire rating can be obtained over a combustible deck. - The panel system qualifies under the following Fire Resistance Design Numbers: P225, P227, P230, P237, P265, P268, P508, P510, P512, P701, P711, P717, P720, P722, P726, P731, P734, P736, P801, P803, P814, P815, and P819.
-Refer to the UL Fire Resistance Directory for specific construction methods and hourly ratings. - 5.
-BattenLok® HS panels carry a Class 4 rating under UL-2218 "Test Standard For Impact Resistance".
+A Class C fire rating can be obtained over a combustible deck. - The panel system qualifies under the following Fire Resistance Design Numbers: P225, P227, P230, P237, P265, P268, P508, P510, P512, P701, P711, P720, P722, P726, P731, P734, P801, P815, and P819.
+Refer to the UL Fire Resistance Directory for specific construction methods and hourly ratings. - Retter let® US papels corrue Close 4 rating under UL 2219 "Test Standard For Impact Desists

+5. BattenLok® HS panels carry a Class 4 rating under UL-2218 "Test Standard For Impact Resistance".